Important Announcement from Ohio Public Images (OPI)

 Look for more information about Human Developmental and home services at Month (March) and year-long 50th Anniversary activities in early 2018, at:

-Ohio Public Images and the Public Images Network were organized to help create positive images of people with developmental disabilities.
+Ohio Public Images and the Public Images Network were organized to help create positive images for home owner.
 We do this by developing effective awareness materials that can be shared by organizations that have a similar mission.
 That means high quality materials are affordable for even small agencies.

 You may also take advantage of the free materials we have posted on this website to assist in your public awareness campaigns by clicking on the links to Free Tools and Media Kit.